joblib/joblib/README.txt

 To create a source tarball, eg for packaging or distributing, run the following command:

-    python setupegg.py sdist
+    python setup.py sdist

 The tarball will be created in the `dist` directory.
 This command will compile the docs, and the resulting tarball can be installed with no extra dependencies than the Python standard library.
+You will need setuptool and sphinx.